tqdm/tqdm/examples/paper.md

 - preventing expensive I/O access such as excessive printing and time access, by a dual memoization of time and iterations (e.g., allowing to display only every $n$^th^ iteration);
-- leverage Pythonic structures such as iterables to ease and universalize progress meter calls;
+- use Pythonic structures such as iterables to ease and universalize progress meter calls;
 - displaying iteration rate, elapsed and estimated completion times;
 - showing all of the above on one continuously updating line;